 The Boundary is a great short for cross country riding, but the list price is $90 and it does not come with a chamois liner.
-Compared to the Ether short which is $10 cheaper, more versatile and it comes with a liner, it is hard to make a solid argument for the value of the Boundary.
-We consider the Boundary to be a good pair of shorts, but they are not a good value.
+Compared to the Fox Ranger Cargo short, which is $10 cheaper, more versatile and it comes with a liner, it is hard to make a solid argument for the value of the Boundary.
+We consider the Boundary to be a good pair of shorts, but they are not an amazing value.

 This short is best suited for XC missions because of its lightweight and unrestrictive fit.
 It should be combined with a well-padded chamois liner to cushion the blow from miles in the saddle.
 We wish that it came with a nice liner short to round out the overall package and increase the value of the short.

 The Dakine Boundary shorts are very comfortable for long XC rides.